sentry-demos/django/README.md

 Pressing Ctrl-C once in each terminal window should stop Django's development server.

-`rm -r django_example` will delete the virtualenv directory containing all the installed Python packages.
+`rm -r django_demo_venv` will delete the virtualenv directory containing all the installed Python packages.

 ## About This Demo